A cut finite element method for the Biot system of poroelasticity: Numerical results

-In the final example we will consider the interstitial fluid flow and brain tissue deformation when considering a poroelastic model of the brain under a setting with mixed boundary conditions.
-Interstitial fluid flow caused by poroelastic deformations is interesting in the context of the glymphatic system~\cite{iliff2012paravascular}, see ~\cite{bohr2022glymphatic} for a recent review.
-In particular, an issue that has been debated is whether there are any static pressure driven advection~\cite{holter2017interstitial} acting on long time scales.
-In the present context we therefore put focus on static forces represented by mixed boundary conditions.
-Here, we consider the situation of a brain mostly floating in cerebrospinal fluid while parts are attached to the dura.
-Specifically, it is known that while the intracranial pressure of the CSF pulsate with cardiac pulsation as well as the respiration of magnitudes of 100-1000 Pa, the pulsation is largely synchronous throughout the whole brain~\cite{vinje2019respiratory}.
-Therefore we ignore the pulsation and instead consider a small spatial gradients of ~1 Pa / cm~\cite{daversin2020mechanisms, stoverud2016poro}.
-Furthermore, as highlighted in studies of traumatic head injuries, dura mater attachment prevent local motion and henceforth we consider dura attachment along the tentorium, see Fig~\ref{fig:brainsolutions_3D}, as a homogeneous Dirichlet condition for the displacement along with null flux.
+In the final example we consider a poroelastic model of the brain for the interstitial fluid flow and tissue deformation in a setting with mixed boundary conditions.
+Interstitial fluid flow caused by poroelastic deformations is important in the context of the glymphatic system~\cite{iliff2012paravascular}, see ~\cite{bohr2022glymphatic} for a recent review.
+In particular, an issue that has been debated is whether there is any static pressure driven advection acting on long time scales \cite{holter2017interstitial}.
+In the present context, we therefore put focus on static forces represented by mixed boundary conditions.
+Here, we consider a setting with the brain mostly floating in cerebrospinal fluid (CSF) while parts are attached to dura matter, which is hard matter surrounding and protecting the brain.
+Specifically, it is known that while the intracranial pressure of the CSF pulsates with cardiac pulsation as well as the respiration with a magnitude of 100--1000 Pa, the pulsation is largely synchronous throughout the whole brain~\cite{vinje2019respiratory}.
+Therefore we ignore the pulsation and instead consider a small spatial gradient of ~1 Pa/cm~\cite{daversin2020mechanisms, stoverud2016poro}.
+Furthermore, as highlighted in studies of traumatic head injuries, dura mater attachment prevents local motion and henceforth we consider dura attachment along the tentorium, see Figure~\ref{fig:brainsolutions_3D}, using a zero boundary condition for the displacement along with null flux.
 Elsewhere we assign a vertical pressure gradient, see e.g. ~\cite{croci2019uncertainty, rajna20193d} for more detailed pressure characterizations.
-Given such a setup situation, it is interesting to quantify the flow, pressure and displacement.
-Specifically, we solve system \eqref{eq:biot-total-press-I} - \eqref{eq:biot-total-press-III} on a right brain hemisphere, represented by surface STL mesh available at \cite{martin_hornkjol_2024_10808334}.
+Given such a setup, it is interesting to quantify the flow, pressure and displacement.
+Specifically, we solve system \eqref{eq:biot-total-press-I}--\eqref{eq:biot-total-press-III} on a right brain hemisphere represented by surface STL mesh available at \cite{martin_hornkjol_2024_10808334}.
 In the background mesh we set a mesh size of \(h=\SI{2.8125}{\milli\metre}\), giving the resulting system 1 million degrees of freedom.
 As boundary conditions we set